omgwtfwow/segment-for-wp-by-in8-io/README.txt

 3. Rename your events, and easily include userID and email properties in each one
 4. Support for Ninja Forms and Gravity Forms
 5. Ability to include custom user traits in identify calls using meta keys
-6. Supports WooCommerce events, you can re-name them and also include some data in the identify call
+6. Supports WooCommerce events, you can re-name them and track them server side, etc...

 == Frequently Asked Questions ==